 - 1856, Mar – appointed Lieutenant of 1st Volunteer Rifle Company, Toronto, from 1st Battalion, Toronto, Militia General Orders

 - 1856, 21 May – Brooke is promoted Captain, Militia General Orders

-- 1860, 1 Apr – 1st Volunteer Rifle Company becomes 2 Company Second Battalion Volunteer Militia Rifles of Canada, George Brooke promoted Major and appointed as Bn Staff
+- 1860, 1 Apr – 1st Volunteer Rifle Company becomes 2 Company, Second Battalion Volunteer Militia Rifles of Canada, George Brooke promoted Major and appointed as Battalion Staff

 - 1862, 24 Sep – Major Brooke thrown from his horse breaking a leg during Governor General, Lord Monk’s inspection Queen’s Own Rifles Regimental Diary